-Key enhancements in 2017
+Key enhancements in 2018

-When designing 1st Conference 2017, we wanted to:
+In designing 1st Conference 2018, we want to:

-Refresh the format
+Iterate with the format

-Create more meaningful Learning Opportunities.
+Create meaningful Learning Opportunities and deeper understanding

 1st Conf will run over two days and is designed to be an experience for delegates to cover the Heart of Agile of concepts of Collaborate, Deliver, Reflect and Improve.
 With top class experts from overseas and also from our region.

 Each day will seek to deepen understanding through both talks and a series of practical workshops.
 The workshops will teach practical techniques that attendees can take back to their workplaces and put to immediate use.